Learn something new every day

 Professional training and development range from courses taken for college credit to workshops focused on a single topic lasting only a few minutes in duration.
-Some types of professional training and development are highly specific and are intended to equip employees with a new skill.
+Some types of training and development are highly specific and are intended to equip employees with a new skill.
 Others may educate staff in the implementation of a new procedure.
-Some types of professional training and development are very general, offering a venue in which experts share tips and ideas and showcase outstanding work.
+Some types are very general, offering a venue in which experts share tips and ideas and showcase outstanding work.

 Common terms associated with professional training and development include workshops, in-service, seminars, break-out sessions, conferences, and symposiums.
 Large professional development opportunities such as medical conferences are often very elaborate and include social functions.
 Sometimes, an employer may pay for employees to attend a training or conference, including per diem.
 Professional development or training may sometimes be required in order to maintain a license at the worker’s expense.

 Professional training and development can be very need-specific.
 For example, when an employer finds that an employee needs extra help in a specific area, he or she may ask the employee to read a certain manual or book in hopes of improving the employee's performance in that area.
 Training or development can also include the pursuit of a higher degree within a person’s field of employment, such as a paralegal working towards a law degree.
 Professional development and training is generally most effective when an individual chooses to participate in it voluntarily, rather than being forced to do so by an outside entity.